 - Cut the dried shiitake mushrooms into the same size as fresh shiitake mushrooms.

-- Transfer the kombu and shiitake dashi broth (including hydrated kombu) to the saucepan and bring it to a simmer.
+- Transfer the kombu and shiitake dashi broth (including the hydrated kombu) to the saucepan and bring it to a simmer.

 - Right before boiling, remove the kombu.
 With a fine-mesh simmer, skim off the foam and scum floating on the surface of the broth.